Link to PDF

 Envelopes must be postmarked no later than the Friday following

-of the team captains will be responsible for emailing the results to the
+Both of the team captains will be responsible for emailing the results to

-Email should include the division, team names, team numbers, and
+the division, team names, team numbers, and the final score.

-In case of a reschedule, call your divisional representative and
+case of a reschedule, call your divisional representative and email that

 Once rescheduled, an email should be sent to S.O.D.A. stating the